viacoin/eclair/README.md

 ## Mainnet usage

-Following are the minimum configuration files you need to use for Bitcoin Core and Eclair.
+Following are the minimum configuration files you need to use for Viacoin Core and Eclair.

-### Bitcoin Core configuration
+### Viacoin Core configuration

 ```
 testnet=0